voiceittech/VoiceIt2-AndroidSDK/README.md

 ## Getting Started

-Sign-up for a free Developer Account at <a href="https://voiceit.io/signup" target="_blank">VoiceIt</a> and activate API 2.0 from the settings page.
+Sign up for a free Developer Account at <a href="https://voiceit.io/signup" target="_blank">VoiceIt</a> and activate API 2.0 from the settings page.
 Then you should be able view the API Key and Token (as shown below).
 You can also review the HTTP Documentation at <a href="https://api.voiceit.io" target="_blank">api.voiceit.io</a>.

 <img src="Graphics/devSettings.png" alt="API Key and Token" width="400px" />